parse-community/ParseReact/docs/api/ES6.md

 ```

 All of the methods available from `ParseReact.Mixin` are also available on
-`ParseComponent`.
-A list of these supported methods is available in [the Mixin
+`ParseReact.Component`.
+A list of these supported methods is available in [the
-documentation](/docs/api/Mixin.md).
+Mixin documentation](/docs/api/Mixin.md).